 - In the event a new salary range minimum is established, the salaries of all employees under the new minimum will be brought up to the new minimum.

-Although the salary range structure is designed to accommodate general market demands, there are significant market conditions for certain positions that require an extraordinary salary range in order to address documented recruitment and retention needs.
-Regent Resolution #9950 (adopted July 15, 2011) provides the UW Chancellors the delegated authority to establish extraordinary salary ranges when the salary range assigned to the title does not adequately address the market conditions and affects recruitment and retention needs.
+Although the salary range structure is designed to accommodate general market demands, there are significant market conditions for certain positions that require an extraordinary salary range (ESR) in order to address documented recruitment and retention needs.
+Regent Resolution #9950 (adopted July 15, 2011) provides the UW Chancellors the delegated authority to establish ESRs when the salary range assigned to the title does not adequately address the market conditions and affects recruitment and retention needs.
 The extraordinary salary range should be based on salaries paid for comparable positions in the external market.
+For further instruction on the process for creating an ESR, see SYS 1277.A, Compensation: Extraordinary Salary Ranges.

 - Faculty members who assume an administrative position for more than 50% time must be assigned to the appropriate administrative salary range for that position, and the salary for such appointment shall be within the salary range limits, if applicable.